 In my view, the larger risk for tourism destinations and companies, including DMOs, is reputational.

 We’ve all seen travel companies pull out of destinations due to a poor-quality visitor experience, which can be devastating to tourism economies.

 Destination managers should be on high alert that the resident experience and visitor experience of a destination are critically linked.
 If tourism isn’t managed well, neither residents nor visitors will be satisfied—and word travels fast.

-On the other hand, if local people and businesses are thriving, visitors will have opportunities for enriching and immersive connections with them—which we know are the kinds of experiences travelers are increasingly seeking.
+On the other hand, if local people and businesses are thriving, visitors will have opportunities for enriching and immersive connections with them—which we know are the kinds of experiences travellers are increasingly seeking.

 The systems the Global Sustainable Tourism Council (GSTC) recommends for destination managers, including for regular, meaningful consultation of residents, and careful visitor management planning, are designed to address the pitfalls of unsustainable tourism.

 Luigi Cabrini in his interview referred to tourism as “the sunny side of countries and peoples, willing to show their best and to welcome anybody interested in their nature, culture, music, gastronomy.”
 To what extend would you consider tourism a suitable tool for public diplomacy – for example in the USA?